 Although it has ‘data protection’ in its name, the GDPR is equally concerned about data privacy.

-That’s all when and good for the long-term, but what are organisations supposed to do right now?
+That’s all well and good for the long term, but what are organisations supposed to do right now?

 ISO 27701 answers that question, explaining how to ensure data privacy is addressed adequately.